-Quantum circuits described by quantum gates are gate-level circuits.
-The underlying implementations of the operations on hardware, typically microwave pulses introduced before, are hardware- and technology-dependent.
-To realize quantum circuits, precise control pulses corresponding to each gate must be generated and transmitted to the qubit.
-Besides, other information on how they are arranged and where to apply also needs to be specified, such as the starting time steps of pulses, and to which channels pulses should be applied.
-This comprehensive set of data, or the pulse configuration, along with other pertinent details, constitutes the pulse-level circuit description.
+Quantum circuits described by quantum gates are called gate-level circuits.
+The gate-level circuits are transformed into pulse-level circuits by the compiler so that they can be executed on the quantum computer, or the user can directly write pulse-level circuits themselves.
+To realize quantum circuits, the control pulses must be properly arranged, such as the starting time of the pulses, and to which channels pulses should be applied.
+All of this information constitutes the pulse-level quantum circuit.
 Pulse-level circuits hold significant value for users.
-First, they facilitate circuit verification and provide insights into execution specifics, revealing the actual operations of quantum circuits.
-Moreover, pulse-level circuits are actively investigated for optimization and applications as mentioned in Section~\ref{sec:introduction}, improving both the expressivity and efficiency.
+For example, pulse-level circuits are actively investigated for optimization and applications as mentioned in Section~\ref{sec:introduction}, improving both the expressivity and efficiency.

+How to incorporate pulses into quantum circuits is the design choice of quantum software development kits.
+One widely used method is to define the custom gates, and specify what effect these custom gates should have on qubits.
+Functioning similarly to normal quantum gates, custom gates require the specification of the number of qubits and the target qubits for application within a quantum circuit.
+The detailed operations of custom gates are either independently specified as a list of quantum gates or linked to specifications of pulse-level controls.
+Custom gates can be recursively defined to encompass another custom gate.

+Pulse-level circuits are necessary because they specify the actual operations on quantum computers.
+While they are not public on all quantum computers due to complexity, an increase in exposing them has been seen, including IBM Qiskit~\cite{qiskit_pulse}, Amazon Braket~\cite{amazon_braket_pulse}, PennyLane~\cite{pennylane_pulse}, etc. Though the advantages of pulse-level circuits are widely explored, security and privacy aspects have not been researched, which are the focus of this paper.